Hugh Stretton: Recognition and honours

+A portrait of Stretton by Australian artist Robert Hannaford won the People's Choice Award in the 1991 Archibald Prize.

+Personal life

+Stretton had two sons with his first wife, Jennifer Gamble: Simon, a judge and punk musician, and Fabian, electronics engineer.
+In 1963 Stretton married Patricia Gibson, they had two children: Tim, a history professor, and Sally, an IT specialist in banking.

+Death and legacy

-Hugh Stretton died after a long illness 18 July 2015, aged 91.
-His passing was mourned in many Australian newspapers, academic journals and other publications, with the Sydney Morning Herald calling him "one of Australia's leading public intellectuals".
+Stretton died after suffering from Alzheimer's disease, on 18 July 2015, aged 91.
+His death was mourned in many Australian newspapers, academic journals, and other publications, with The Sydney Morning Herald calling him "one of Australia's leading public intellectuals".

 His work had a profound effect on discourse in Australia across many different fields.
 His writing, activism and teaching are credited with raising important contemporary issues and leading important public debates across many decades.
 Stretton's willingness to assist both state and federal governments with policy development in a wide range of roles brought many of his ideas into the mainstream thinking and actions of bureaucracies throughout recent Australian history.

-The Stretton Centre was established by the University of Adelaide in 2014 and the Government of South Australia as an institute to integrate industry, workplace and urban development.